By Brian Todd Carey

-On June 6, 1944 the Allies opened the Second Front against Nazi Germany.
-Concentrated against the beaches of Normandy, Operation Overlord landed 20 army divisions plus support troops on five beaches in anticipation of a breakout across France and toward Berlin.
+Concentrated against the beaches of Normandy on June 6, Operation Overlord landed 9 army divisions plus support troops on five beaches in anticipation of a breakout across France and toward Berlin.
 American forces landed on the two western beaches, Utah and Omaha, while British and Canadian troops landed farther east on beaches designated Gold, Juno, and Sword.
 Overall command of Allied ground forces was assigned to Field Marshal Bernard Montgomery, while Lt.
 Gen. Omar Bradley commanded the American Twelfth Army.
-(Get a full look at the Allied invasion of Europe, from the men who stormed the beaches to the weapons that made history.
-Subscribe to WWII History magazine.)

 In an attempt to break German resistance around the city of Caen, Montgomery ordered 457 Halifax and Lancaster bombers to carpet bomb the area.
 The July 7 air operation against Caen dropped three thousand tons of high explosives in front of the British Army still on the outskirts of Caen.
 Because the bombs were mainly 1,100-pounders, they created craters 20 feet across and filled the streets of the city with the wreckage of stone buildings.
 The British were able to fight into the city, but were blocked from moving beyond it by craters and rubble.